donmaniuk/AB3-LF-datamesh/README.md

-# TLC303 tutorial

-Welcome to TLC303 !

-Before we get started , make sure your wifi is working properly.

-You would need to work in teams of 3 , find yourself two people who are sitting next to you , those will be your partners for this session.
-In order to build the data mesh architecture which we will then use as a foundation for telcolake use cases , you need to have 3 AWS accounts , which we will provide.
-Based on your seating order , the leftmost person will own the Producer account , the one sitting in the middle will own the Central data mesh account , and the person on the right will own the consumer account.

-# TLC303 Part 1 - Telco Data Mesh Tutorial
+# Part 1 - Telco Data Mesh Creation Tutorial

 Producer → Data Mesh(Central) → Consumer

-After we finish the part of building a data mesh architecture , most of the focus will be on building 3 different telco use cases , leveraging the different datasets. hence, when you get to the use cases part, you can work together on the consumer account as a team.
+After we finish the part of building a data mesh architecture , most of the focus will be on building Churn use case , leveraging the different datasets. hence, when you get to the use cases part, you can work together on the consumer account.

 The AWS Data Mesh Helper library provides automation around the most common tasks that customers need to perform to implement a data mesh architecture on AWS.
 A data mesh on AWS uses a central AWS Account (the mesh account) to store the metadata associated with **Data Products** created by data **Producers**.
 This allows other AWS Accounts to act as **Consumers** , and to request **Subscriptions** , which must be approved by **Producers**.
 Upon approval, the approved grants are provided to the **Consumer** and can be used within their AWS Account.